Andrew900460/llvm-mos-Game-Utilities/README.md

 # Note To Any Current Cloners
-I think a lot of the files need to be put into their own folder (probably called "nes-game-utils" or somthing)
+I think a lot of the files need to be put into their own folder (probably called "nes-game-utils" or somthing) So this may cause issues with anyone who are currently using the files.
+But I will soon settle on a specific folder structure that hopefully won't conflict with other folders.

 # llvm-mos-Game-Utilities
 A library of pre-made types and functions to help with general programming or game development.
 Designed for the new 6502 compiler, "LLVM-MOS".